How a WordPress Security Audit Protects Your Business?

 Conclusion

-A WordPress security audit protects your business by finding risks before they turn into real damage.
+A WordPress security scan protects your business by identifying risks before they cause real damage.
 It shows you hidden vulnerabilities that daily use and basic security plugins often miss.

 When you run regular audits, you reduce the chances of data loss, downtime, and unexpected costs.
 You also protect customer trust and keep your site stable as your business grows.
 A security audit is not a one-time task.
 It is an essential part of running a secure and reliable WordPress website.